On the cells and associated varieties of highest weight Harish-Chandra modules: The cases of type and type

 \subsection{Acknowledgments}

-The first author is supported by the National Science Foundation of China (Grant No.11601394), the second author is supported by the National Science Foundation of China (Grant No.11801117) and the Natural Science Foundation of Guangdong Province, China (Grant No.2018A030313268), the third author is supported by the National Science Foundation of China (Grant No.11801031 and No.11601116).
+Z. Bai was supported by the National Natural Science Foundation of China (Grant No. 12171344).
+Y. Bao was supported by the National Natural Science Foundation of China (Grant No. 11971315 and No. 11801117).
+X. Xie was supported by the National Natural Science Foundation of China (Grant No. 12171030 and No. 12431002).
+We thank the referee for his/her helpful comments and suggestions.